-“Teri maa ki…kuch nahi,” says Deadpool 2 Hindi script writer Mayank Jain, citing an example of ‘abusive language’ that still isn’t objectionable by the Censor Board’s strict standards.
-He’s had to come up with a lot of these lines; the masked superhero is infamous for his potty-mouthed, irreverent brand of humour.
+“Teri maa ki…kuch nahi,” says Hindi script writer Mayank Jain, citing an example of ‘abusive language’ that still isn’t objectionable by the Censor Board’s strict standards.
+He’s had to come up with a lot of these lines for Deadpool 2; the superhero is infamous for his potty-mouthed, irreverent brand of humour.

 HOW HE LANDED DEADPOOL 2

 Jain had adapted The Martian (2015) for Fox Star India, after which they approached him with Deadpool (2016).
 “I called the producers immediately and told them this was a stupid movie,” he says.
 He did the film anyway and its massive success made him the natural choice to write the sequel.
 The studio called him a month before it released and asked him to prepare a script.

 WHAT SUCH A PROJECT ENTAILS

 Jain didn’t do much research into the universe the character inhabits, opting to watch the film just once.
 He then got a copy of the screenplay and began writing – “the dialogues just flowed,” he says.

 His first task was converting the film’s many references to Disney characters and Winnie the Pooh into either neutral or Bollywood-specific nods.
 A scene in which Deadpool says he wants to get the McDonalds McRib becomes ‘Main bhi paneer ke paranthe khaane ja sakta hoon.’ in the Hindi version.
 “Since Ranveer Singh [who dubbed for Ryan Reynolds] is a Punjabi and had the accent down, it was fun to hear him say that.”